svlad-90/livelooping/md/input-controller/input-controller.md

   **Selecting the preset in the "Delete mode" will cause the data to be deleted from the selected slot.**

-  After the preset is deleted, the view will represet, that there is no more data available in the slot, meaning that it is empty:
+  After the preset is deleted, the view will represent, that there is no more data available in the slot, meaning that it is empty:

   ![Empty preset slot](./resources/empty-preset-slot.jpg)